rodrigomlpOz/algorithms/tree/Trie/trie.md

-Yes, a `TrieNode` is created in the provided implementation.
-Here’s a detailed breakdown of how `TrieNode` instances are created and used in the Trie data structure:

 ### TrieNode Creation
 1. **Initialization in TrieNode Class**:
    - When a new `TrieNode` object is created, its constructor (`__init__`) initializes two attributes: